 Dual lens mount.

 Original Miranda cameras had screw mount lenses with a 44mm thread.
-When the later cameras changed to a bayonet mount rather than introduce a screw mount to bayonet adapter the manufacturer decided to make the camera accept either M44 screw mount or the new bayonet mount on the camera body.
+When the later cameras changed to a bayonet mount rather than introduce a screw mount to bayonet adaptor the manufacturer decided to make the camera accept either M44 screw mount or the new bayonet mount on the camera body.
 They did this by adding the bayonet to the outside flange of the camera so the lens mounts over it and locks in place.
 The internal screw mount was retained so legacy lenses could also be fitted.
 This is quite a neat arrangement and I’ve not had any problems with it although I have seen reports of the lenses accidentally coming off when the focus is adjusted.